 John Kashuba's excellent webpage on NWA 4781, utilizing petrographic thin section views and descriptions, can be seen here.
 Further information about the CH group can be found on the Acfer 214 page.
 The specimen of NWA 4781 pictured above is a 1.45 g partial slice.
-The photo below shows the "dinosaur-skin" texture of the fusion crust sculptured by extensive terrestrial weathering, consistent with grade W4, along with a slice below.
+The photo below shows the "dinosaur-skin" texture of the fusion crust sculptured by extensive terrestrial weathering consistent with grade W4, while a polished slice is shown at the bottom.